kubeshop/helm-charts/README.md

 > Please note that the testkube Helm chart will install all the needed charts.
 Including CRDs.
 It's an umbrella chart.

-## Kusk Gateway Helm Charts

-The following [Kusk Gateway](https://github.com/kubeshop/kusk-gateway/) Helm Charts are in this project

-- `kusk-gateway`: The main Kusk Gateway chart which installs the CRDs as part of the main install.
-- `kusk-gateway-envoyfleet`: The workhorse of Kusk Gateway; Creates a LoadBalancer envoy service which Kusk Gateway's manager component configures to route traffic to your APIs
-- `kusk-gateway-api`: Kusk Gateway's API server

 ## Prometheus service monitor

 If have already configured Prometheus stack you can enble service monitor